 Jamie L.

+We offer only 4 packages because meaningful travel can’t be mass-produced.
 Each package follows a balanced rhythm that honors both discovery and rest:

 The local currency in Egypt is the Egyptian Pound (EGP).
 It’s a good idea to have some pounds on hand for small purchases, tips, and local markets.
 Major hotels, shops, and restaurants often accept credit cards, and U.S. dollars are also widely recognized in many places.